Financial Support

 Fellowships

-Two years of funding: $34,000 annual stipend ($29,000 academic year, $5,000 summer) plus tuition/fee coverage.
-MCB students that are awarded a Fellowship receive a supplemental award from the department to ensure they receive the current $41,000 annual stipend (as of the 22-23 academic year).
-The Department guarantees that all students receive the same base level of funding throughout their studies.
+The fellowships provide funding: $36,000 annual stipend ($30,000 academic year, $6,000 summer) plus tuition/fee coverage.
+MCB students that are awarded a fellowship receive supplemental funding from the department to ensure they meet the program's minimum funding guarantee of $46,126 annually (for students entering in the 2024-25 academic year).